Growth and development challenges for premature babies

 Premature babies are more likely to be delayed in meeting their growth and developmental milestones compared to full-term babies.

-The earlier your baby is born, the greater the challenge, as they have had to adjust to the outside world before they were ready.
+The earlier your baby is born, the more challenges they might face, as their bodies and brains have had to adjust to the outside world before they were fully ready.

 All babies born in Australia can see their local child and family health nurse for free.
 Visits are usually arranged at key developmental stages from birth until they start school.
 Child and family health services help to pick up on any issues your child might be having and arrange support.